 Part of remit of Where is Asturias is to work alongside both the public and private bodies of the tourism sector in order to generate as much exposure as possible for Asturias, its people and the products they produce.

-25 tour operators and Journalists from 11 different European communities arrived in Aviles on the 15th of May, 2013 and spend the next 5 packed days discovering all that Asturias has to offer visiting many towns, cities, restaurants, national monuments and quite a few coastal walkways.
+25 tour operators and Journalists from 11 different European communities arrived in Aviles on the 15th of May, 2013 and spend the next 5 packed days discovering all that Asturias has to offer visiting many towns, cities, restaurants, national monuments and quite a few Coastal Route walkways.

 Despite the less than clement weather, the trip was a resounding success and our visitors displayed an eagerness to share Asturias with their clients back home… in fact, many seemed amazed that they hadn’t heard about Asturias and her natural beauty up till now.
 All of them thought they could sell Asturias to their clients and praised the quality of accommodation and especially the food.